-Appeal Ref: APP/J3720/W/21/3267339.
-Close End, Brook Hill, Great Wolford, Shipston on Stour CV36 5NQ [Dismissed].
+22/00347/FUL, Mr B. Wrench, Jackdaws Roost, Great Wolford, Shipston-on-Stour, CV36 5NQ, Proposed alterations and single storey extensions to existing dwelling to include conversion of existing carport into habitable accommodation

+Ongoing

 21/03924/FUL, Mr + Mrs T. Zielinski, 1 The Ridgeway, Great Wolford, CV36 5NN.
 Proposed single-storey extensions, alterations to drive and entrance gates.
 Members of the PC had made a site visit to the property.
 The owner was present and commented that the purpose was to provide extra space for his expanding family and would involve landscaping the surrounding area.
 LM asked the clerk to enter a comment of ‘No objection,’ but with the comment that the council felt it would be better if the solar panels went on the south-facing main house, rather than the west-facing extension, as they would be less intrusive and more efficient.

-Ongoing

 21/03234/COUQ, Barn Adjacent To Wolford Lodge Great Wolford Road Moreton-in-Marsh.
 Proposed change of use of agricultural barn to single residential dwelling [withdrawn].

 21/02181/FUL, Mr W. Coates, land adjacent to Four Shires Stone Farm, conversion to a travellers site with static and touring caravans.
-(West Oxon CC): No information on any appeal found by 31/12/21.
+(West Oxon CC): [No information on any appeal found by 02/03/22.]

-2021:61 Finance: No comments.
+2022:14 Finance: No comments.
 Approved.

 (a) Expenditure since last meeting: